 A Study might include data collected from connected devices.
-Such devices may need the creation of a service account at the device manufactor (“Third Party”).
+Such devices may need the creation of a service account at the device manufacturer (“Third Party”).
 The device may send the collected data to the Third Party’s service account, from which CARP will collect it.
-Examples of such Third Party service accounts include Fitbit, Withings, Dexcom, and Garmin.
+Examples of such third-party service accounts include Fitbit, Withings, Dexcom, and Garmin.

-The processing of data from such third party in CARP will always be subject to your authorisation (using e.g. OAuth).
+The processing of data from such third parties in CARP will always be subject to your authorization (using e.g. OAuth).

 The use of a third-party service is always voluntary in a Study.